grey082005/prog-exam/README.md

 # prog-exam

-This is a Python project for my Programming II final.
+ Programming II final.
 It reads files using generators, uses custom decorators, and tests everything using pytest.

 ## Features
 - File reading with generators